 This network is effective for sharing video content and stories about your brand.
 Use Facebook to post the kind of videos that are more likely to get more engagements with the possibility of going viral.
-Facebook’s algorithm is tough for organic reach, but do not rule out posting user-generated content on ads.
+Facebook’s algorithm is tough for organic reach.
+However, do not rule out posting user-generated content on ads.

-Despite a smaller character count, you are not as limited on Twitter as you think.
-Twitter tends to be an effective place for images, so let the visuals do the talking on this network.
+Twitter has a smaller character count.
+However, you are not as limited on Twitter as you think.
+You can use twitter to post visuals as it is a great place for posting images.
 Highly visual user-generated content on Twitter also benefits brands because of its shareability.

 Instagram is the destination of user-generated content.
-It is crucial to know how to regram, use Instagram Explore and find content through hashtags.
+It is crucial to know how to regram and use Instagram Explore.
+In addition, it is vital to find content through hashtags.
 Seeing products in action makes Instagram a great space for brands to get visual and connect with those who support you.

-As the world’s largest social platform for professionals, user-generated content has to be vetted and relevant to your brand’s goals.
+LinkedIn is the world’s largest social platform for professionals.
+For posting user-generated content on LinkedIn, remember it must be vetted and relevant to your brand’s goals.
 This is not the spot just to repost a user’s content because you liked it.
 Rather, use LinkedIn to promote above and beyond user content that aligns with your brand.

 Step 2: Set Specific User-Generated Content Goals

-As with any other content strategy, your user-generated content plan has to have specific goals and guidelines to work its best.
-According to SEMrush, 86% of businesses have tried user-generated content, however GoodVid discovered only 37% have a strategy for this content in place.
+As with any other content strategy, your user-generated content plan has to have specific goals.
+It also has to have guidelines to work its best.
+According to SEMrush, 86% of businesses have tried user-generated content.
+However, GoodVid discovered only 37% have a strategy for this content in place.
 User-generated content sometimes sparks conversations, increases engagement and builds trust.
 Although, if used incorrectly, this content will have your followers packing up and leaving.

 So you need to define your goals, as with any sort of marketing campaign.
-Here are some user-generated content goals marketers set in place:
+Here are some examples for you:

 Higher Brand Engagement